Nationals vs. Mets Player Props Betting Odds

 Garcia Stats

-- Garcia has five doubles, a triple, three home runs, nine walks and 16 RBI (32 total hits).
-He has stolen one base.
+- Garcia has five doubles, a triple, three home runs, 10 walks and 16 RBI (32 total hits).
+He has swiped two bases.

 Garcia Recent Games